-Concrete biodiversity actions are actions that directly improve the biodiversity of the sites/areas targeted and/or improve (or slow/halt/reverse the decline of) the conservation status of the species and habitats targeted.
+Concrete biodiversity actions are actions that directly improve the biodiversity of the sites/areas targeted and/or improve (or slow/halt/reverse the decline of) the conservation status of the species and habitats targeted or directly and practically address a biodiversity related problem that may not be linked specifically to a site or species.
 Their impact must be measurable and must be monitored and evaluated during the project.

-They must be innovative and/or demonstration actions that are different from and have an added value compared to those related to the Natura 2000 network (see above General Principles and LIFE+ Nature section).
-They may include, amongst others:
+In any case they must be innovative and/or demonstration actions that are different from and have an added value compared to those related to the Natura 2000 network (see above General Principles and LIFE+ Nature section).